 The University appealed to the Court of Appeal on the same issues raised in the High Court.
 On 31 October 2017, the Court of Appeal unanimously dismissed the appeal.
 Subsequently, the University applied for leave to appeal to the Federal Court.
 However, the Federal Court found the University’s questions to be decided during the appeal were neither novel nor of public importance as required under s 96(a) of the Courts of Judicature Act 1964.
 The leave application was therefore dismissed without costs.

-Part Two will examine what happened at the apex courts.
+Part Two will examine what happened at the Court of Appeal.